-The Aboitiz Group's adherence to sustainable business practices and social responsibility are key elements of its success story for the past 100 years.
-Today, AboitizPower's Environmental, Social, and Governance (ESG) strategy is geared towards addressing the need to balance business growth with sustainability initiatives.
+The Aboitiz Group's adherence to sustainable business practices and social responsibility are key to its success story for the past 100 years.
+Today, AboitizPower's ESG strategy addresses balancing business growth with sustainability initiatives.
 It does so by accounting for the impact of its activities on people, planet, and prosperity, and with a view of its long-term implications.
-In replicating this success for future generations, AboitizPower intends to strengthen its ESG standards and practices by reinforcing this triple bottom line framework and taking advantage of emerging technologies and innovations as the Aboitiz Group undertakes its "Great Transformation" into the Philippines' first techglomerate.
+In replicating this success for future generations, AboitizPower intends to strengthen its ESG standards and practices by reinforcing its purpose of "Transforming Energy for a Better World" and taking advantage of emerging technologies and innovations as the Aboitiz Group undertakes its "Great Transformation" into the Philippines' first techglomerate.
 This is amidst the country's continued post-pandemic recovery and transition to a decarbonized economy.